Angel Food Birthday Cake with Chocolate Ganache

 Preheat oven to 325 °F (165˚C).

-• Whisk 1½ cup (170 g) confectioners sugar and 1 cup (120 g) cake flour in a medium bowl.
-Set aside.
+• Whisk flour and powdered sugar: Measure 1½ cup (170 g) confectioners sugar and 1 cup (120 g) cake flour into a medium bowl.
+Whisk well and set aside.

-• Turn the mixer up to HIGH speed and add 1 cup (200 g) granulated sugar in 1 tablespoon increments from the side.
+• Add sugar slowly: Turn the mixer up to HIGH speed and add 1 cup (200 g) granulated sugar in 1 tablespoon increments from the side.
 Allow 15 seconds between each tablespoon.
 (I count it off.)
 Mix until the egg whites are thick and billowy and the peaks stand up without falling over.

-• Remove the mixer bowl containing the whipped egg whites from the mixer and do this next step by hand.
+• Fold in flour mixture: Remove the mixer bowl containing the whipped egg whites from the mixer and do this next step by hand.
 Use a large rubber spatula or spoon to delicately and carefully fold the flour and sugar mixture into the whipped egg whites.
 Add about ½ cup of the flour mixture at a time.
 Use the spatula to slice perpendicular to the whites down to the bottom of the bowl and turn the spatula slightly to pull up the batter from the bottom and lay it over the top.

 • Turn the bowl 1/4 turn and repeat the slice-and-fold process until the flour and egg whites are just mixed.
 Do this with patience and a light hand.
 Practice helps.
 If you overdo the mixing, your cake won’t be as high as your hopes.